utPLSQL/utPLSQL/docs/userguide/annotations.md

 Tags are defined as a coma separated list.
 When executing a tests filtering by tag utPLSQL will find all tests associated with a given tag and execute it.
 It will apply `OR` logic when resolving a tags so any tests / suites that got matching at least one tag will get executed.

 When a suite gets tagged all of its children will automatically inherit a tag and get executed along the parent.
+Parent suit tests are not executed. but a suitepath hierarchy is kept.

+Sample tag package.

 ```sql
 create or replace PACKAGE ut_sample_test IS